Yurt: In Central Asia

+In August 2026, Bishkek opened the Bishkek Arena, a yurt-shaped multi-purpose stadium with a seating capacity of 51,000.
+The arena hosted the opening ceremony of the 6th World Nomad Games.

 Buddhism in Mongolia

 Buddhist symbols: dharmachakra, represented by the khorlo (Tib: འཀོར་ལོ།) toono; khadag (Tib: ཁ་བཏགས་) hangs from the toono and dpal be'u (Tib: དཔལ་གྱི་བེའུ) is present on the stove.

 The design of the Mongolian ger developed from its ancient simple forms to actively integrate with Buddhist culture.
 The crown—toono adopted the shape of Dharmachakra.
 The earlier style of toono, nowadays more readily found in Central Asian yurts, is called in Mongolia "sarkhinag toono," while the toono representing Buddhist dharmachakra is called "khorlo" (Tibetan འཀོར་ལོ།) toono.
 Also the shapes, colors, and ornaments of the wooden elements—toono, pillars, and poles of the Mongolian yurt—are in accord with the artistic style found in Buddhist monasteries in Mongolia.
 Such yurts are called "uyangiin ger", literally meaning "home of lyrics" or "home of melodies".